Lukobet/Darey.io_pbl/project25.md

 AKS Application Gateway Ingress Controller (Microsoft Azure), Istio, Traefik, Ambassador, HA Proxy Ingress, Kong and Gloo

-An example comparison matrix of some of the controllers can be found here.
+An example comparison matrix of some of the controllers can be found here : [.](https://kubevious.io/blog/post/comparing-top-ingress-controllers-for-kubernetes#comparison-matrix)

 Understanding their unique features will help businesses determine which product works well for their respective requirements.

 It is possible to deploy any number of ingress controllers in the same cluster.
 That is the essence of an ingress class.
 By specifying the spec ingressClassName field on the ingress object, the appropriate ingress controller will be used by the ingress resource.